Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 #### cancelAddList

-To Cancel and then Add multiple orders in a single transaction designed for Market Making operations
+To Cancel and then Add multiple orders in a single transaction designed for Market Making operations.
+It calls cancelOrderList and then addOrderList functions.
+This function ensures that cancelation and addition of the orders are done in the same block for a healthy orderbook.
+Note to Market Makers.
+Please use this function rather than calling cancelOrderList and then addOrderList separately.
+For example, suppose there is a single market maker on the orderbook X/USDC.
+If the market maker cancels all his orders and wait for the confirmation before sending the new orders, the orderbook can be theoretically be completely empty for a block or two which will cause a lot of grief to the market participants.

 **Dev notes:** \
-It calls cancelOrderList and then addOrderList functions Cancels all the orders in the _orderIds list and then adds the orders in the _orders list immediately in the same block.
+Cancels all the orders in the _orderIds list and then adds the orders in the _orders list immediately in the same block.
 Cancel List is completely independent of the new list to be added.
 In other words, you can technically cancel 2 orders from 2 different tradepairs and then add 5 new orders for a third tradePairId.
 Canceled order's locked quantity is made available for the new order within this tx if they are for the same pair.
 Call with Maximum ~15 orders at a time for a block size of 30M \
-****** When processing cancellations list (_orderIdsToCancel) ****** \
+`When processing cancellations list (_orderIdsToCancel` \
-Will emit OrderStatusChanged "status" = CANCEL_REJECT, "code"= "T-OAEX-01" for orders that are already canceled/filled \
+Will emit OrderStatusChanged `status = CANCEL_REJECT`, `code= T-OAEX-01` for orders that are already canceled/filled \
-In this case, because the closed orders are already removed from the blockchain, all the values in the OrderStatusChanged event except "orderId", "traderaddress", "status" and "code" fields will be empty/default values.
-This includes the indexed field "pair" which you may use as filters for your event listeners.
-Hence you should process the transaction log rather than relying on your event listeners if you need to capture CANCEL_REJECT messages and filtering your events using the "pair" field.
+In this case, because the closed orders are already removed from the blockchain, all the values in the OrderStatusChanged event except `id`, `traderaddress`, `status` and `code` fields will be empty/default values.
+This includes the indexed field `pair` which you may use as filters for your event listeners.
+Hence you should process the transaction log rather than relying on your event listeners if you need to capture CANCEL_REJECT messages and filtering your events using the `pair` field.
-Will emit OrderStatusChanged "status" = CANCEL_REJECT, "code"= T-OOCC-02" if the traderaddress of the order that is being canceled is different than msg.sender. if any of the cancels are rejected, the rest of the cancel requests will still be processed.\
+Will emit OrderStatusChanged `status = CANCEL_REJECT`, `code= T-OOCC-02` if the traderaddress of the order that is being canceled is different than msg.sender. if any of the cancels are rejected, the rest of the cancel requests will still be processed.\
-****** When processing the NEW Orders list(_orders) ****** \
+`When processing the NEW Orders list(_orders)` \
 if a single order in the new list REVERTS, the entire transaction is reverted.
 No orders nor cancels will go through.
-See addNewOrder for REVERT conditions.
 If any of the orders/cancels is rejected, it will continue to process the rest of the orders without any issues.
-See addNewOrder & addOrderChecks for REJECT conditions. \
+See `addNewOrder` for REVERT and REJECT conditions. \
 ```
 Sample typescript code:
 const orderIdsToCancel =["id1","id2"];